The Principals

 Patterns emerge on-screen.

 I’ve not seen anything like this before and I’ve already seen some pretty wild stuff.
-I’m not sure something isn’t wrong with the equipment, but Eric continues to map the rest of the sample as though there is no problem, so I just stare at it with my mouth open again.
+I’m not sure something isn’t wrong with the equipment, but Eric continues to map the rest of the object as though there is no problem, so I just stare at it with my mouth open again.

-An irregularity appears as a blister composed of the same braille stir-fry organized in clusters around it.
-I nudge Denny with an elbow and point.
-“See that light discoloration in the granular strata, upper quadrant just right of center?”
+An irregularity appears as a blister on the surface composed of the same braille stir-fry we see organized in interconnected clusters around it.

-“You could?
+“You could…?
 I mean, yes.
 Definitely.
 Do that.”

-“Ohhh-kay.
-I am now officially interested,” I say.
-“Secretary, please note the date and time.
-There is so much going on inside this little sandwich, Denzil.
-How did you get an atom of plasmos to produces energy?”
+“There is so much going on inside this little sandwich, Denzil, but how did you get an atom of plasmos to produces energy?”

 “It’s not an atom.
 It’s a singularity.”